If the regular season is any indication, we're in for a long Western Lacrosse Association playoff final.

 The one factor in New Westminster's favour is experience.

 In fact, the Thunder franchise has only ever been to two WLA finals - back-to-back losses to Victoria in 1996 and again in '97.

 The club moved to Kelowna as the Okanagan Thunder in 2001 but returned to North Shore after two unsuccessful seasons.

 In 2004, it became the Langley Thunder but only ever made the playoffs once since then in 2009, when it was swept 4-0 in the semifinals by the same New Westminster Salmonbellies.

 On Wednesday, the Thunder gets perhaps its best chance at a little payback.

 In three league games this season, Langley arguably matched up as well or better than any other WLA team against the Salmonbellies, winning one game in late June and losing an earlier contest by a single goal in overtime.
-In both those games, WLA rookie of the year Brodie MacDonald was a standout.
+In both those games, WLA rookie of the year Brodie MacDonald was a standout for the Thunder.

-There are also nine players on the Langley club that have played at one time of another in the 'Bellies red, white and blue, including playoff goal-scoring leader Athan Iannucci.
+There are also nine players on the Langley club that have played at one time of another in the Salmonbellies red, white and blue, including playoff goal-scoring leader Athan Iannucci.